2013–14 Oregon State Beavers women's basketball team

 The 2013–14 Oregon State Beavers women's basketball team represented Oregon State University during the 2013–14 NCAA Division I women's basketball season.
 The Beavers, led by fourth year head coach Scott Rueck, played their games at the Gill Coliseum and were members of the Pac-12 Conference.
 They finished with a record of 24–11 overall, 13–5 in Pac-12 play for a tie for a second-place finish.
 They lost in the championship game in the 2014 Pac-12 Conference women's basketball tournament to USC.
-They were invited to the 2014 NCAA Division I women's basketball tournament which they defeated Middle Tennessee State in the first round before losing to South Carolina in the second round.
+They were invited to the 2014 NCAA Division I women's basketball tournament, where they defeated Middle Tennessee State in the first round before losing to South Carolina in the second round.